zachporreca/zachporreca.github.io/_pages/research.md

 ## Works in Progress
 - "The Perfect Storm: Italian Immigration, Prohibition and Crime" (with M. Anelli and P. Pinotti)
 - "Anonymity and Crime: Causal Effects of Mask Mandates and Bans" (with J. Heflin and M. Stockman)
+- "Economics of Criminal Governance" (with H. Thompson, for *Handbook of Labor, Human Resources, and Population Economics*)
 - "Letter Grading Government Corruption" (with B. McCannon and A. Tsiukes)
 - "Firearm Arrests and Criminal Deterrence"